THE SCENT OF LILACS

 but a stranger to strangers needing to learn

-all the while making the ranches earn.
+making the ranches earn.

 Independently free of family,